thegazelle-ad/gazelle-server/README.md

 ## Join the Herd

 The Gazelle's website is managed by a team of dedicated student web developers.
-If you'd like to be part of the development team or any other aspect of The Gazelle, shoot an email to <*humans@thegazelle.org or some Gazelle email address like that*>.
+If you'd like to be part of the development team or any other aspect of The Gazelle, shoot an email to [zane.mountcastle@nyu.edu](mailto:zane.mountcastle@nyu.edu).

 ## License